wechaty/wechaty/README.md

 ### :book: Resource

-Wechaty already held lots of talk and got a lot of blogs in the past 4 years, here is all of the wechaty resouces:
+Wechaty already held lots of talk and got a lot of blogs in the past 4 years, here is all of the wechaty resources:

 - :video_camera: [Youtube Playlist: Watch all of talk video related with Wechaty](https://www.youtube.com/playlist?list=PL8hd9KDTdarDXf_Rxtr8meKhxtgcXMInh)
 - :page_with_curl: [Full Docs](https://wechaty.js.org/)